 - In cooperation with the American Zoo and Aquarium Association (AZA), SeaWorld and Busch Gardens have successfully bred many endangered species.
 AZA's Species Survival Plan® (SSP) program is dedicated to the survival of selected species like the endangered black rhino.

 Managed breeding programs, enhanced by training husbandry

 procedures, have resulted in the births of endangered animals like

 the black rhino.

 - Animal training has benefited research for many years.
 By training animals to respond to various stimuli in their environment, researchers can gather scientific information that would not otherwise be available.
-The information gathered at the parks, combined with the results of field observations, have contributed to the body of knowledge about many types of animals.
-Honing its skills for four decades, SeaWorld San Diego has led the way in marine mammal training and research.
+The information gathered at the parks, combined with the results of field observations, has contributed to the body of knowledge about many types of animals.

 - HSWRI researchers also were able to conduct studies on the vocal development of killer whale calves.
 Researchers verified that killer whale calves learn vocalization repertoires from their mothers, and pass them from generation to generation.

 - With the U.S. Navy, SeaWorld San Diego conducted swimming speed studies on bottlenose dolphins.

 - Researchers wanted to determine the maximum swimming speed of dolphins.